 Credit cards are great tools to have.
 However, it can be easy to put yourself in significant credit card debt if you aren’t careful.
 When you use a credit card wisely, you can take advantage of the perks they offer.
 Here are some ways you can benefit from using a credit card.

-Credit cards are ideal for emergencies.
 Most of us don’t have as much money saved for an emergency fund as we should.
 That’s where a credit card comes in handy.
 When unexpected situations arise, you can use your credit card to pay for the emergency up front.
 That way, you can focus on getting the care and resources you need when you need them.
 The card balance will be there for you to pay back later.
+If you have more than one credit card, check your credit utilization on each card first to not damage your credit score.

 Credit Card Red Flags

-Maxing out your card – Maxing out your credit card each month can hurt your credit score, even if you make your minimum payments on time.
+Maxing out your credit card each month can hurt your credit score, even if you make your minimum payments on time.
 This is because your credit utilization impacts your credit score.
 Smart users keep their credit utilization below 30%, meaning they only use up to 30% of their available credit.
-For example, with a $10,000 credit limit, aim to keep your balance under $3,000.
+For example, my credit card has a $12,000 credit limit, so I aim to keep my balance under aim to keep your balance under $3,600.

-Missing credit card payments – Missing credit card payments can greatly impact your credit score since your payment history makes up 35% of your score.
+Missing credit card payments can greatly impact your credit score since your payment history makes up 35% of your score.
 Late, missed, or partial payments can quickly lower your score.
 Plus, your provider may raise your interest rates and charge you late fees too.
+For example, Curtis has a credit card balance of $5,000 with a 14.99% interest rate.
+His minimum payment is $300, but he didn’t make his last payment.
+This means that next month, he has to pay last month’s minimum $300, another $300 for this month, and a late fee.
+Since his balance is higher than it should be, he also accrued more interest.
+Thus, his minimum payment barely chipped away at his principal.

 Store credit cards offer exclusive perks from your favorite retailers.
 Even though it may be easy to apply and get approval, this makes it easier to fall into unnecessary credit card debt from impulsive purchases.
 Here are some helpful tips to consider before applying for a store credit card.